Armenian–Azerbaijani cultural relations: Music

-Azeri music is played among the Armenians, who have adopted the system of mugham and the instruments kamancheh and tar.
-Azerbaijani tar which was designed by Sadigjan was very popular in Armenia.
-Moreover, in the 1890s Sadigjan founded a musical ensemble which included prominent folk singers and musicians performing Azeri, Armenian and Georgian folk songs.
+Armenian music is played among Azerbaijanis who adopted the Duduk, Zurna, Shvi and Sring.
+Azerbaijanis also have adopted the Armenian music genre of rabiz and many consider the Armenian vipasans who transformed into the gusans as the predecessors of the ashugs and ashug music which is widely popular in Azerbaijan.
+But likewise Azeri music is played among the Armenians, who have adopted the system of mugham and the instrument Azerbaijani Tar.
+In the 1890s Sadigjan founded a musical ensemble which included prominent folk singers and musicians performing Azeri, Armenian and Georgian folk songs.
 Two girls participating in ensemble performed Armenian, Azerbaijani and Georgian dances.

-According to the 19th century historian Nikolai Dubrovin, Azerbaijani songs were also sung at Armenian weddings.
-Azerbaijani mugham singer Sattar skillfully performed Armenian and Georgian songs.
+Azerbaijani mugham singer Sattar skillfully performed Armenian and Georgian songs contributing to Armenian and Georgian literature.
 In a little-known note (Poems.
 SPb., 1855, p.
 VII, note) about Sattar, Polonsky says:

 The duduk, a folk instrument of Armenian origins is also present in Azerbaijani music.

-The two nations also share the zurna, even the same melodies and rhytyms such as well known Sari Aghjik/Sari Gelin, Mejlumi pes/Yar bizə qonaq gələcək, Aman Tello, Alvan varder/Süsən Sünbül and Zov Gisher/Gözəlim Sənsən.
-Armenian Rabiz music shares similar features with music cultures of Georgia, Azerbaijan or Chechenia in terms of its style and audience.
-This genre includes the use of Middle Eastern klklot/zengule.

 Dance

-The place of origin for Uzundara dance is Nagorno-Karabakh (also known as Artsakh).
+The place of origin for the dance Uzundara is often believed to be Nagorno-Karabakh (also known as Artsakh).
 In the collection "Azerbaijani folk dances" it is suggested that the Uzundara dance spread among the Karabakh Armenians as a result of living in close proximity to the Azerbaijanis.
 In turn, the Azerbaijani researcher K. Hasanov noted that “the Armenians also claim the authorship of this dance”.
+A relevant theory suggests that Armenians from Erzerum, brought the song to the Caucasus during the Ruso-Turkish Wars of 1828 making it popular in Eastern Armenia and Azerbaijan.

 Ceyrani dance is Azerbaijani and Armenian solo dance.
 The Armenian version of the dance is widespread in Karabakh and Zangezur.

 Mirzayi is an Armenian and Azerbaijani female dance.
 Traditionally, it is performed in weddings.
 It can be performed both by women and men.
 Different Armenian varieties of the dance recorded in Shirak region are also known as Old Mirzayi and Tarakyama-Mirzayi.

-Shalakho, Halay and Kochari dances are performed by many nations including Armenians and Azeris.
+Shalakho, Halay and Kochari dances are performed by many nations including Armenians(Shalakho and Kochari originate in Armenia) and Azeris.
 The Armenian Kochari has been included to the List of Intangible Cultural Heritage in Need of Urgent Safeguarding of UNESCO in 2017.
 Azerbaijani Kochari along with tenzere has been included to the list of Intangible Cultural Heritage in Need of Urgent Safeguarding of UNESCO in November 2018 as versions of Yalli dance.
 Azerbaijani dance Yally was influenced by Armenian and Kurdish dances.

 Visual arts

-Turkish Islamic art specialist Birgul Achykyldiz claims that the gravestones in the form of rams found in Armenian cemeteries (for example, in Julfa) with Armenian inscriptions and typical Armenian ornaments arose under the influence of the surrounding cultures - Kurdish and Azerbaijani traditions, well known in the region.
-According to Achykyildiz, zoomorphic gravestones are not typical for Armenian cemeteries, which are most commonly associated with rectangular khachkars.
-There is also an opinion about the similarity of statues of horses popular in Azerbaijani, Kurdish and Armenian cemeteries with the Oguz custom of putting a stuffed horse over the grave.
+There is an opinion about the similarity of statues of horses popular in Azerbaijani, Kurdish and Armenian cemeteries with the custom of putting a stuffed horse over the grave.